 Overview

-He received a BA and a Licentiate degree in Art History from the University of Costa Rica.
-His book, Templo, palacio y centro social: la arquitectura y la ornamentación del Teatro Nacional de Costa Rica (Editorial Universidad de Costa Rica, 2023), analyzes from a sociocultural scope the architectural and decorative design of the National Theater of Costa Rica in relation to its iconographic, architectural and discursive antecedents, and in the Latin American context of the late 19th-century.
-He has presented his work at conferences such as the CIHA World Congress, the Central American Congress of History, and the Central American Congress of Cultural Studies.
+His book, Templo, palacio y centro social: la arquitectura y la ornamentación del Teatro Nacional de Costa Rica (Editorial UCR, 2023), analyzes the architectural and decorative design of the National Theater of Costa Rica (1890-1897).
+Leonardo’s work has also been published in academic journals and edited volumes.
+He has presented his work at conferences such as the CIHA World Congress, the CAA Annual Conference, the ALAA Triennial, the Native American Art Studies Association Conference, and the Central American Congress of History.

 In the news